BedirK/Data-Analytics-Bootcamp-SQL/README.md

 - The Northwind database, created by Microsoft for training and educational purposes, and its E-R diagram present numerous business drivers that can be derived as follows:

--a.Sales Reporting: Monitor sales metrics related to customers, employees, products, and suppliers.
+  - *Sales Reporting*: Monitor sales metrics related to customers, employees, products, and suppliers.
--b.Order Fulfillment Reporting: Analyze order delivery times to improve efficiency.
+  - *Order Fulfillment Reporting*: Analyze order delivery times to improve efficiency.
--c.Employee Performance Reporting: Evaluate employee performance for potential improvement through rewards or training.
+  - *Employee Performance Reporting*: Evaluate employee performance for potential improvement through rewards or training.
--d.Order Distribution & Product Inventory Analysis: Optimize global order distribution, track inventory levels, and manage re-order processes.
+  - *Order Distribution & Product Inventory Analysis*: Optimize global order distribution, track inventory levels, and manage re-order processes.

-Relevant tables from the Northwind E-R include Orders, Order Details, Employees, Customers, and a Time Dimension table.
-Key stakeholders include Employees, Marketing, Finance, and Logistics.
+Relevant tables from the Northwind E-R include:
+- Orders, Order Details, Employees, Customers, and a Time Dimension table.

+Key stakeholders include:
+- Employees, Marketing, Finance, and Logistics.

 The vision is to ensure customer satisfaction through superior order management and refined inventory analysis practices.